The One Stop Guide to EU Cookie Guidelines

-The Data Protection Commission (DPC) is the independent national authority in Ireland responsible for upholding the fundamental right of individuals in the EU to have their personal data protected.
-The DPC is the Irish supervisory authority for the General Data Protection Regulation (GDPR) and also has functions and powers related to other important regulatory frameworks, including the Irish ePrivacy Regulations (2011) and the EU Directive known as the Law Enforcement Directive.
+The Data Protection Commission (DPC) is the independent national authority in Ireland responsible for upholding individuals' fundamental right to data protection in the EU.
+The DPC is the Irish supervisory authority for the GDPR and also has functions and powers related to other important regulatory frameworks, including the Irish ePrivacy Regulations (2011) and the EU Directive known as the Law Enforcement Directive.

 10.2 What are the Irish DPC Cookie Guidelines?

-In April 2020, the Irish Data Protection Commission (DPC) released a report known as the ‘cookie sweep survey’, that examined the cookie policies and practices of 38 unnamed firms operating in Ireland.
+In April 2020, the Irish Data Protection Commission released a report known as the ‘cookie sweep survey,’ which examined the cookie policies and practices of 38 unnamed firms operating in Ireland.

-The Irish DPC used a three-color coding system to assess the level of compliance of data controllers: Red, Green, and Amber.
-While Green denoted full compliance, Red denoted non-compliance.
-Only two of the 38 entities examined received the full 'Green' rating from the Irish DPC.
+The Irish DPC used a three-color coding system to assess the data controllers’ compliance levels: Red, Green, and Amber.
+While green denoted full compliance, amber denoted minor compliance issues and red denoted non-compliance.
+Only two of the 38 entities examined received the full green rating from the Irish DPC.

 Read more about the ‘cookie sweep survey.’